wirebits/PhantomWiFi/README.md

 # PhantomWiFi
-A tool that broadcasts fake SSIDs to disrupt Wi-Fi scans.
+A tool that broadcasts fake SSIDs to disrupt Wi-Fi scans and signals.

 # Key Features
 - Simple Setup.
 - Generates upto 100 Fake SSIDs.
-- Easily controlled by Serial Console.

 # Supported Board
 - It supports NodeMCU ESP8266 Boards only.